We love to talk about our trips! (541) 450-9855

 Personal Floatation Device (PFD)

-A PFD (commonly known as a “life jacket”) is the single most important piece of safety gear you own since it helps keep your head above water.
+A PFD (Personal Flotation Device) is the single most important piece of safety gear you own since it helps keep your head above water.
 Beyond comfort and style, there are a few other things you should consider:

 • Choose bright colors, such as red, orange, and yellow that make you visible to a rescuer.